SSRS – Handling multiple value parameter/filters in reporting services

 SSRS report preview

-• Follow the images, first add a WHERE clause to the main Customers dataset and put the condition Region in @REGION (our parameter) – 1st image.
+• Add a WHERE clause to the main Customers dataset with the condition Region IN @REGION (our parameter) – see the first image.

-=SPLIT(JOIN(Parameters!REGION.Value,”,”),”,”) – this will create comma-separated selected parameter values, which will then be processed by the SQL query.
+=SPLIT(JOIN(Parameters!REGION.Value,”,”),”,”) – this generates a comma-separated list of selected parameter values, which the SQL query can process.

 SSRS multiple values parameter